Fig Leaf Forum has been serving Bible-believing Christian nudists and

 1996.
 This Web site was launched in April, 1999.
 All active publishing

-and fellowship service operations ceased on July 1, 2014.
+and fellowship service operations ended on July 1, 2014.
 More than 700

 newsletters are archived on this Web site and are freely available to anyone